Connect with others who understand.

 Pain, Weakness, or Numbness

-Nerve damage in amyloidosis can lead to peripheral neuropathy — a condition that causes pain, weakness, numbness, or other abnormal sensations in the feet or hands.
-These sensations are sometimes described as a “pins-and-needles” feeling.
+Nerve damage in amyloidosis can lead to peripheral neuropathy.
+This condition causes pain, weakness, numbness, or other abnormal sensations in the feet or hands.
+These sensations are sometimes described as a “pins and needles” feeling.

 Carpal Tunnel Syndrome